-When directed by the department, owners and operators of the following UST systems must permanently close those systems (decommission and perform site assessments around the systems) in accordance with WAC 173-360A-0810 if the department determines releases from those systems may pose a current or potential threat to human health or the environment or if any additional closure activities are performed 372:
+When directed by the department, owners and operators of the following UST systems mustshall permanently close thethose systems (decommission and perform site assessments around the systems) in accordance with WAC 173-360A-0810 if the department determines releases from thethose systems may pose a current or potential threat to human health or the environment or if any additional closure activities are performed 373:

-- (1) UST systems permanently closed before December 22, 1988; and - (2) Previously deferred UST systems permanently closed before October 1, 2018.373 date of rule to those systems that must comply with the requirements governing previously closed UST systems.
+- (1) UST systems permanently closed before December 22, 1988; and - (2) UST systems with field-constructed tanks or airport hydrant Previously deferred UST systems permanently closed before [effective date of rule].
+374

-372 Clarified that UST systems closed before becoming subject to regulation must be permanently closed in accordance with requirements in this chapter if any additional closure activities are performed, such as removal.
+373 Clarified that UST systems closed before becoming subject to regulation must be permanently closed in accordance with requirements in this chapter if any additional closure activities are performed, such as removal.

-373 Consistent with §280.252(e) of the federal rule, added previously deferred UST systems closed before effective
+374 Consistent with §280.252(e) of the federal rule, added previously deferred UST systems closed before effective date of rule to those systems that must comply with the requirements governing previously closed UST systems.